scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 I don’t think that either of John’s counterexamples is the knockout blow to Knapp and Michaels he believes they are.

 Take the chess example: “But don’t you have to know they intend to make a chess move?
 Actually, no. You just need to know that it is written in algebraic chess notation.”
-But “knowing that it is written in algebraic chess notation” requires knowing the writer’s intention; unless, that is, you take “being written in algebraic chess notation” to be synonymous with “being something that could be interpreted as being algebraic chess notation,” which is, of course, the very move that K &amp; M reject.
+But “knowing that it is written in algebraic chess notation” requires knowing the writer’s intention; unless, that is, you take “being written in algebraic chess notation” to be synonymous with “being something that could be interpreted as being algebraic chess notation,” which is, of course, the very move that K & M reject.

 To be sure, Sean anticipates this objection and responds: “I think I see how in this particular case that objection doesn’t have force since if we stipulate that a computer randomly generates combinations in chess notation, the sentences will be meaningful and there won’t be an intention generating them.”
 But this is ambiguous.
 If the computer is programmed to generate only combinations is chess notation, then there is intention there: i.e., the programmer’s.
-If, on the other hand, the computer is merely programmed to spew out random strings of characters, and by some strange chance they all happen to be legal chess notation, then K &amp; M can still argue that they have no meaning: they just look like algebraic chess notation, but aren’t really.
+If, on the other hand, the computer is merely programmed to spew out random strings of characters, and by some strange chance they all happen to be legal chess notation, then K & M can still argue that they have no meaning: they just look like algebraic chess notation, but aren’t really.

-With the madlibs example, you and your wife both intended to produce English, and therefore language; so I would think that K &amp; M would have no problems calling it language, even though they would deny it a meaning.
+With the madlibs example, you and your wife both intended to produce English, and therefore language; so I would think that K & M would have no problems calling it language, even though they would deny it a meaning.

 By [Adam Stephanides](http://completelyfutile.blogspot.com/) on 06/04/06 at 11:56 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9668)
 []()